skiplang/skip/docs/overview/static_methods.md

 ## Late Static Constructor

 Sometimes it can be useful to define a constructor method in a parent class.
-But when that is the case, we almost never want that method to return the parent class, what we want is to build an object of type `this`. `static`, which, remember, refers to the most specialized version of the class, comes in handy to do that.
+But when that is the case, we almost never want that method to return the parent class, what we want is to build an object of type `this`. `static` comes in handy to do that, which, remember, refers to the most specialized version of the class.

 ```
 base class Parent final { value: Int } {